JHiltbrand/HCAL_Trigger_Study/README.md

 process.mix.maxBunch = cms.int32(4)
 ```

 An equivalent `cmsRun` configuration file can be made for the case of no pileup and can be done by excluding the `--pileup_input` and `--pileup` flags and changing the name passed as `--fileout` when calling `cmsDriver.py`.
-After running `cmsRun ootpu_cfg.py` and waiting for many hours one will have a GEN-SIM-DIGI-RAW root file with pileup mixed in.
+After running `cmsRun ootpu_cfg.py` and waiting for many hours one will have a RAW root file with pileup mixed in.

 ## Step 2: Making HCAL Ntuples

-Once the GEN-SIM-DIGI-RAW files for the no pileup and out-of-time pileup scenarios have been produced, they are processed with the `cms-hcal-trigger` framework to produce manageable and simple-to-use ROOT TTrees (ntuples) with quantities that are relevant to extracting weights and studying trigger primitives.
+Once the RAW files for the no pileup and out-of-time pileup scenarios have been produced, they are processed with the `cms-hcal-trigger` framework to produce manageable and simple-to-use ROOT TTrees (ntuples) with quantities that are relevant to extracting weights and studying trigger primitives.

 To start, we setup a second CMSSW release (assuming working on LPC) and pull in some customized code: